Infidel: Islam

-One Arabic language analogue to infidel, referring to non-Muslims, is kafir (sometimes "kaafir", "kufr" or "kuffar") from the root K-F-R, which connotes covering or concealing.
-The term KFR may also refer to disbelieve in something, ungrateful for something provided or denunciation of a certain matter or life style.
+One Arabic analogue to infidel, referring to non-Muslims, is kafir (sometimes "kaafir", "kufr" or "kuffar") from the root K-F-R, which connotes covering or concealing.
+The term KFR may also mean to disbelieve in something, be ungrateful for something provided, or to have denounced a certain matter or life style.
 Another term, sometimes used synonymously, is mushrik, "polytheist" or "conspirer", which more immediately connotes the worship of gods other than Allah.

-In the Quran, the term kafir is first applied to the unbelieving Meccans, and their attempts to refute and revile Muhammad.
+In the Quran, the term kafir is first applied to the unbelieving residents of Mecca, and their attempts to refute and revile Muhammad.
 Later, Muslims are ordered to keep apart from them and defend themselves from their attacks.

-In the Quran the term "people of the book" (Ahl al-Kitāb) refers to Jews, Christians, and Sabians.
-In this way, Islam considers Jews and Christians as followers of scriptures sent by God previously.
-The term people of the book was later expanded to include adherents of Zoroastrianism and Hinduism by Islamic rulers in Persia and India.

-In some verses of the Quran, particularly those recited after the Hijra in AD 622, the concept of kafir was expanded upon, with Jews for disbelief in God's sign and killing prophets and Christians for believing the trinity and that Jesus was the son of God, which the Quran considers it to be idolatry.
+The term "People of the Book" (Ahl al-Kitāb) is primarily used to refer to Jews, Christians, and Sabians, as Islam considers them to be followers of scriptures previously sent by God.
+Islamic rulers in Persia and in India later expanded the term to also include adherents of Zoroastrianism and Hinduism.
+However, in some Quranic verses, particularly those recited after the Hijra in AD 622, the concept of kafir was expanded to encompass Jews for disbelief in God's sign and killing prophets, and Christians for believing in the Trinity and that Jesus of Nazareth was the son of God, which the Quran considers to be idolatry.